xsikor/reelsdownloader/README.md

-# Instagram & TikTok Video Downloader
+# Instagram, TikTok & Facebook Video Downloader

-A Node.js command-line tool and Telegram bot to download videos from Instagram and TikTok.
+A Node.js command-line tool and Telegram bot to download videos from Instagram, TikTok and Facebook.

 ## Features

 - Download videos from Instagram (Reels and Posts)
 - Download videos from TikTok
+- Download videos from Facebook
 - Batch download from a text file containing multiple URLs
 - Progress indicator during download
 - Automatic filename generation with platform and ID
-- URL validation for both platforms
+- URL validation for all platforms
 - Error handling for invalid or private content
 - Telegram bot for downloading videos directly in chat